donejs/donejs/docs/guide.md

 #### Test the view model

-Now we can add the actual tests for our view model by changing `pmo/restaurant/list/list_test.js` to:
+With those fake data available we can test our view model by changing `pmo/restaurant/list/list_test.js` to:

 ```
 import QUnit from 'steal-qunit';